Elias Díaz Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.
+- The Twins' 3.87 team ERA ranks sixth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.